Project Manager - Gauteng Johannesburg Region - IT-Online

 POSITION OUTPUTS

-- Responsible for the successful delivery of broad-based strategic programmes (involving IT enablement, organisational change and cultural change).
+- Responsible for the successful delivery of broad-based strategic programmes (involving IT enablement, organisational change & cultural change).

-- Accountable for the application of prescribed project/programme governance, best fit delivery processes, ensuring a true picture of the project/programme and enabling accountable business leadership to navigate through the options and trade-offs.
+- Accountable for the application of prescribed project/programme governance, best fit delivery processes, ensuring a true picture of the project/programme & enabling accountable business leadership to navigate through the options & trade-offs.

-- Responsible for alignment of the strategic project/programme with business imperatives, and related organisation initiatives.
+- Responsible for alignment of the strategic project/programme with business imperatives, & related organisation initiatives.

-- Responsible for ensuring alignment of senior stakeholders to strategic direction and gains their commitment to delivery of the business benefits.
+- Responsible for ensuring alignment of senior stakeholders to strategic direction & gains their commitment to delivery of the business benefits.

-- Accountable for accurate and meaningful reporting on project/programme status, including risks and issues, to the Executive Committee.
+- Accountable for accurate & meaningful reporting on project/programme status, including risks & issues, to the Executive Committee.

-- Responsible for co-ordination of required governance and working forums and decision-making processes.
-Including steering committees, project committees and working committees.
+- Responsible for co-ordination of required governance & working forums & decision-making processes.
+Including steering committees, project committees & working committees.

-- Helps shape and communicate the agreed end state picture for a given strategic imperative and the journey to get there and takes responsibility for project/programme communications.
+- Helps shape & communicate the agreed end state picture for a given strategic imperative & the journey to get there & takes responsibility for project/programme communications.

-- Ensures robust plans, business cases, management and delivery processes in place to ensure predictability of delivery and result.
+- Ensures robust plans, business cases, management & delivery processes in place to ensure predictability of delivery & result.

-- Responsible for the hand-over to business of complete or incomplete deliverables as well as the completion of the project closure report and its submission to the project steering committee.
+- Responsible for the hand-over to business of complete or incomplete deliverables as well as the completion of the project closure report & its submission to the project steering committee.

-- Direct and manage projects from beginning to end in accordance with the method and governance set out by the company’s project lifecycle.
+- Direct and manage projects from beginning to end in accordance with the method and governance set out by the business project lifecycle.

 - Contribute to the development and implementation of fit for purpose project funding requirements.